RikkiGibson/DreamPotato/README.md

 - `dreampotato-vscode` is the VS Code extension--in *very* barebones/"alpha" state.
     - Currently, it contains only a TextMate grammar for LC86k assembly.

+## Why write a new emulator?

+The biggest reason was: I was interested in timing-based luck manipulation in Pinta's Quest, which requires emulating the game at a very similar speed to real VMU hardware.
+I found that existing emulators did not run the game at a similar enough speed to real hardware to allow the same timings to work.
+I thought that writing a new emulator from scratch would be a good way to learn the hardware well enough to get to the bottom of how to do that.

 ## Acknowledgements

 Thanks to the following individuals, whose invaluable work on VMU emulation and reverse engineering helped make DreamPotato possible.